Tawkat/A2D-Authorship-Discrimination-Framework/README.md

 ## Acknowledgements

-This work was funded by Qatar National Library (QNL), Doha, Qatar.
+This research work was funded by Qatar National Library (QNL), Doha, Qatar.